DavidTelenko/doc-gen/README.md

       // child tasks that follows same structure
       {
-        "name": "Child1", // name of the task "replacements": [
+        "name": "Child1", // name of the task "permissions": [
+          // list of permissions for the file or directory {
+            "email": "some_email@gmail.com", // valid gmail email
+            "role": "writer", // writer, reader, commenter
+          },
+        ],
+        "replacements": [
           {
             "from": "CLIENT", // what text